Death Valley Hikes: An Adventure Through the Heat and Beyond

 2. Badwater Basin Salt Flats

 Why it’s Special: The sheer scale of Badwater Basin is awe-inspiring, and the shimmering white salt crystals create a stark contrast against the surrounding mountains.
 While this is an easy walk, the desolate beauty of the flats offers a unique and haunting sense of solitude.
+For directions, check the badwater basin directions to plan your visit.

 4. Desolation Canyon